fluent/fluentd-forwarder/README.md

 fluentd-forwarder
 =================

-Lightweight fluentd forwarder written in Go.
+A lightweight Fluentd forwarder written in Go.

 Build Instructions
 ------------------